Brightside Farm

 Permits

-Q: What projects require a building permit?
+What projects require a building permit?

 The Township has adopted the Uniform Construction Code.
 In addition to new commercial or residential construction, common projects requiring a building permit are: decks, patios, porches, carports, sheds, gazebos, pools, finishing basements, detached garage or other accessory buildings.

-Q: Do you need a permit to display fireworks?
+Do you need a permit to display fireworks?

 Yes.
 Fireworks are defined in the Charlestown Township Fire Control Ordinance as firecrackers, rockets, torpedoes, roman candles, toy cannons, detonating canes, blank cartridges, and other devices designed and intended for pyrotechnic display.
 The ordinance prohibits the manufacture, sale and display for sale of fireworks, and the possession, use, display or discharge of fireworks is prohibited within the limits of Charlestown Township except that pyrotechnic displays may be held only by permit issued by the Fire Marshal and must be under the control of licensed and insured individuals.
 There is no charge for fireworks permits and they are available from the Township office.
-If you have any questions, please contact the Fire Marshal, Fred Alston (610) 656-9315.
+If you have any questions, please contact the Fire Marshal, Mark Koenig, (610) 842-1205.

-Q: Does the Township require a Certificate of Occupancy for home re-sales?
+Does the Township require a Certificate of Occupancy for home re-sales?

 No, there is no certificate of occupancy required upon residential re-sale.